awsdocs/amazon-athena-user-guide/doc_source/presto-functions.md

 # Presto Functions in Amazon Athena<a name="presto-functions"></a>

 Athena supports some, but not all, of Presto's functions and features\.
 For information, see [Considerations and Limitations](other-notable-limitations.md)\.
+For a list of the time zones that can be used with the `AT TIME ZONE` operator, see [Supported Time Zones](athena-supported-time-zones.md)\.

 ## Athena engine version 2<a name="presto-functions-env2"></a>